Joseon Dynasty White Porcelain Cylindrical Tea BowlSOLD OUT

-A cylindrical tea bowl probably fired in Gimhae in the early half of the Joseon dynasty.
-The “Amamori” (literally rain leaks, the bowl was fired softer so that water seeped into the body and shows the rain leaking landscape on the wall) on the soft white porcelain reminiscent of Kohiki type, and the whole is covered with the dence crackle glazes.
+A cylindrical tea bowl fired in Gimhae in the early half of the Joseon dynasty.
+The “Amamori” (literally rain leaks, the bowl was fired softer so that water seeped into the body and showed the rain leaking landscape on the wall) on the soft touch white porcelain reminiscent of Kohiki type, and the whole is covered with the dense crackle glazes.

-It has been used in the tea ceremony for many years, and tea astringency can be seen inside the bowl.
-There are no notable defects and the condition is good.
+Used in the tea ceremony for many years, and tea astringency can be seen inside the bowl.
+There are no notable defects, and the condition is good.

 - Images may differ in color from the actual products.